OCHA-DAP/pa-aa-bfa-drought/analysis/01_iri_seas_forecast.md

 The negative values indicate forecasted below average rainfall, and the positive values above average.
 We use rounded bins (e.g. -40 to 40).
 The IRI website bins are slightly different, where values between -37.5 and 37.5 are assigned to the normal tercile.
+We chose to use the rounded bins here as will be later explained we set the threshold at 40% and thus it makes it easier to read if the threshold is met.

 We plot the forecast raster data for the periods and leadtimes of interest.
+The forecasts are published mid-month, a leadtime of 1 means it is covering the period starting the next month.
+E.g. forecast published in February with 1 month leadtime covers March-April-May.
 The red areas are the admin1's we are focussing on.
 These figures are the same as
 [the figure on the IRI Maproom](https://iridl.ldeo.columbia.edu/maproom/Global/Forecasts/NMME_Seasonal_Forecasts/Precipitation_ELR.html)